quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 stream in order to reduce the Reliable Size.
 It MAY also send a RESET_STREAM frame, which is equivalent to sending a RESET_STREAM_AT frame with a Reliable Size of 0.
-When reducing the Reliable Size, the sender MUST retransmit the RELIABLE_RESET_AT frame carrying the smallest Reliable Size as well as stream data up to that size, until acknowledgements are received.
+When reducing the Reliable Size, the sender MUST retransmit the RESET_STREAM_AT frame carrying the smallest Reliable Size as well as stream data up to that size, until acknowledgements are received.

 When sending multiple frames for the same stream, the initiator MUST NOT increase